cpan-testers/cpantesters-project/README.md

 * [cpantesters-deploy](http://github.com/cpan-testers/cpantesters-deploy)
     * Automated deployment for the CPANTesters servers, along with a special deployment for development virtual machines.
+    * This project handles the initial deployment of a machine, installing OS packages, setting up Perl, and setting up a user to run CPAN Testers processes.
+Individual projects can deploy themselves.

 ### Reporters